 Longer lines approved for fast Clown Race

 Northwest racing fliers are being asked to consider lengthening the lines used in the fast version of Northwest Flying Clown Race.
 Voting on this proposal is open until Feb.
 23. See below for details on how to vote.

-Current rule specify 52-foot lines.
+Current rules specify 52-foot lines.
 Under the proposal, lines would be 60 feet long.